aeshirey/learn-sat-smt/07 Example: Sudoku.md

 ; etc
 ```

-This can be done fairly easily with the Python API or even just outputting SMT-LIB code directly.
-Writing the SMT-LIB code ourselves, fortunately there's the `distinct` function that can be used:
+This can be done fairly easily with the Python API or even programmatically generating SMT-LIB code.
+But as we're writing the SMT-LIB code ourselves, there's the `distinct` function that can be used:

 ```
 ; Values in row 1 must be distinct